 We did a market search for top-quality ash vacuums and tested out their functions.
 In our assessments, we paid attention to power consumption.
 We believe your utility bills shouldn’t skyrocket because you’re trying to make your home cleaner.

 Besides power consumption, we held out for vacuums with HEPA filters or multi-filter systems.
 We had to ensure that whatever vacuum you use leaves your home spotless and does not leave your airways prone to irritation by ash particles.
 We also considered suction power.
-Besides helping you clean faster, strong suction power reduce the chances of fine ash particles flying all around while you’re vacuuming.
+Besides helping you clean faster, strong suction power reduces the chances of fine ash particles flying all around while vacuuming.

 Most ash vacuums in our review have large tanks, long cords, and long hoses.
 It wouldn’t be convenient if the cord and hose limited the extent to which you can use the vacuum cleaner.